 35 TOTAL CREDITS REQUIRED

-The online MSHS in Immunohematology and Biotechnology is a 35-credit-hour program including 6 credits of elective courses selected in consultation with the program director, from existing online graduate courses in Biomedical Laboratory Sciences or Health Sciences.
+The online MSHS in Immunohematology and Biotechnology is a 35-credit-hour program including 29 credits in required courses and 6 credits in elective courses. selected in consultation with the program director, from existing online graduate courses in Biomedical Laboratory Sciences or Health Sciences.

 Basic concepts and methods of biostatistics applied to translational research.
 Topics include distributions, populations and sample selection, variables, interaction and confounding, hypothesis formulation, correlation, t-tests, ANOVA, regression, and chi.